Affordable PPF Services Near Me: Balancing Cost vs. Quality

 1. Material Quality (PVC vs. TPU)

-Premium films like XPEL Ultimate Plus or 3M Pro Series are made of Thermoplastic Polyurethane (TPU).
+Premium films like XPEL Ultimate Plus 8-mil film or 3M Pro Series are made of Thermoplastic Polyurethane (TPU).
 This material is self-healing, non-yellowing, and impact-resistant.

 Budget installs often use PVC (Vinyl) or first-generation films.
 These behave like clear stickers.
 They lack the elastomeric top-coat that heals scratches.
 Worse, in Calgary’s UV-heavy summers and freezing winters, they become brittle, crack, and turn a nasty yellow shade within 12-18 months.